-We wish to see companies establish policies of mandatory rotation of the audit firm after 10 years tenure.
+We wish to see companies establish policies of mandatory rotation of the audit firm after 10 years, if there is a statutory board audit committee, or 5 years if not.

 Non-audit services and fees

 As part of overseeing the external auditor, the audit committee must establish and enforce a policy on what non-audit services the company can procure from the external auditor.
 We pay close attention to these services and related fees to ensure that they do not compromise auditor independence, which could compromise the integrity of the audit.
 The non-audit fees should normally be substantially lower than the audit fee.